CurveDocs/curve-docs/docs/curve_dao/xgov/xgov.md

 Once the governance vote is concluded, the **sequence of messages need to be communicated to the Layer 2**.
 This is done via the Broadcaster's `broadcast` function.

+!!!info
     The `broadcast` functions might slightly vary based on the network the message is communicated to.

 ## **Arbitrum**